 I think I have detergent build up?

 In hard water areas, detergent build up is highly unlikely as the high levels of minerals present in the water use up a lot of the detergent, leaving only some detergent left to clean the nappies.
 By lowering your dose it is unlikely that any detergent will reach the nappies at all, causing stinks and stains that develop over time.
 If your nappies are smelling it is probably due to too little detergent or not enough water, check our detergent guide above to see how much you should be using.
 Your detergent brand may have changed he formula of their powder and therefore the dosage could have changed without you noticing.

-Does the poo go in the machine?
+Does the poo go in the washing machine?